 The President is responsible for allocating sufficient resources to fulfill the obligations of the President’s office and Systemwide Committee, as described under this policy.
 The President will also designate the unit responsible for providing training to persons responsible for carrying out the requirements set forth in this policy.

-Contact information for the President or President’s Designee will be posted on a public-facing campus web page.
+Contact information for the President or President’s Designee will be posted on a public-facing campus website.

 Systemwide Committee: See Section V.A.1 below.